 Starbucks Eggnog Latte is one of the ways I mark the start of the holiday season.
-This creamy and sweet coffee concoction is my favorite item on their seasonal menu.
+This creamy and sweet coffee concoction is a holiday classic, the eggnog gives this latte a nostalgic holiday flavor, and you get to make this at home.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.